salmanbao/FabricWebApp/README.md

     is a convenient single command you can use after stopping services to reset all services back to a clean state and restart them, following the services' logs.
-There is typically no need to delete the persistent `node_modules` directory (contained within the fabricsamplewebapp_webserver_homedir_node_modules docker volume and deleted by the `make rm-node-modules` command) because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
+There is typically no need to delete the persistent `node_modules` directory (contained within the fabricwebapp_webserver_homedir_node_modules docker volume and deleted by the `make rm-node-modules` command) because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
 Note that the web server service in `docker-compose.yaml` does execute the command `npm install`, so any updates to `web/server/package.json` should automatically take effect.